A new expat anticipates and prepares for her first Christmas in Australia

-They told me that since Australia was initially settled by immigrants (and convicts!) from England, most Australian families grew up with the traditional English Christmas dinner of roast goose, beef or turkey and the accompanying hot vegetables and steaming pudding with custard.
+They told me that since Australia was initially settled by immigrants (and convicts!) from England, most Australian families grew up with the traditional English Christmas dinner of roast goose, beef or turkey, and the accompanying hot vegetables and steamed pudding with custard.

 My friend Robbie grew up with this style of Christmas dinner.

 “It was the sort of thing you’d have in England in the middle of winter,” he said.
 “We had the tuppences and sixpences hidden in the pudding.
 Mum would push one in every serving to make sure everyone got one.”

 But as the years went by, Robbie’s family, along with many other Australians, altered their traditions to suit their new lifestyle and climate.

 My friend Ann grew up in a family of Hungarian immigrants and still makes a full hot roast dinner for her family on Christmas Eve.
 But friends of hers have moved the cooking and eating outdoors, preparing prawns and other seafood on the grill.

 (Note: there seems to be no surer way to get an Aussie’s dander up than by asking for “shrimps on the barbie.”
 Apparently, this iconic Aussie term known the world over is not Australian at all.
 For the record, its prawns on the barbie.)